- Apartment Living

 Due to the nature of communal living and the electrical load placed on the circuitry in residence hall rooms, cooking is allowed only in residence hall kitchenettes.
 Refrigerators, coffee pots, popcorn poppers, clocks, blankets, fans, hair dryers, hair setters, heating pads, typewriters, computers, audio and video equipment are permitted in the room/apartment.
 Heating and cooking units, microwave ovens, halogen lamps, and sun lamp units are not permitted in residence hall rooms.
 Residents may not use extension cords or multi-outlet plugs to increase the number of items plugged into an outlet.
 Only a power strip with an internal circuit breaker may be used to plug in multiple electrical devices.

 Equipment such as rifles, shotguns, ammunition, air rifles, sling shots, hunting knives, bows and arrows, etc., are allowed only for those who participate in hunting season.
 All such equipment must be locked in storage in the safe located in the Campus Center.
 Items of this nature may not be kept in college housing or vehicles on campus at any time.
 Handguns, long knives, or other weapons are not permitted at any time.
-Detailed instructions are available from the associate provost for co-curricular programs.
+Detailed instructions are available in student services.

 When a fire alarm is set off, students must vacate the residence hall immediately using the nearest safe exit.
 The residence life staff will designate an assembly area outside of the building where students should report.
 Students should stay at the assembly point until they are allowed to reenter the building.
 In the event of a fire, it is essential that students stay at the assembly point to allow an accurate head count to be taken.
 Students who do not exit a building when a fire alarm sounds will be fined $50.
 The residence life staff will be available to provide further information and assistance.